-Although we’ve received plenty of questions from readers over the years, there is one question that comes up again and again: What’s the best place you’ve cruised to?
+Although I’ve received plenty of questions from readers over the years, there is one question that comes up again and again: What’s the best place you’ve cruised to?

 It’s a hard question to answer.
 A Caribbean cruise is great for its relaxed, informal vibe.
 A voyage through the British Isles promises to woo guests with its history and picturesque landscape.
 A trip down the Amazon River is a once-in-a-lifetime journey that would still resonate with the earliest explorers.

-It seems almost unfair to pick our favorite destinations, because there’s so many worthy ones.
-But out of all the cruises we’ve taken, these four stand above as the ones we think about most.
+It seems almost unfair to pick my favorite destinations, because there’s so many worthy ones.
+But out of all the cruises I’ve taken, these four stand above as the ones I think about most.
 Some offer life-altering experiences, while others have the ability to change your perception of the world around you.
 Others still delight with their natural beauty.
 But all of these offer a cruise experience that should rank high on your very own bucket-list.

 In many ways, a voyage to Antarctica is the ultimate cruise.
 It is an expedition made by relatively few, but the rewards for making the journey are numerous.